LordSaumya/quant-iron/README.md

 - **Standard Operations**: Hadamard (H), Pauli (X, Y, Z), CNOT, SWAP, Toffoli, Phase shifts, Rotations, and custom unitary operations.

 - **Hardware Acceleration**: Optimised for parallel execution (CPU and GPU) and low memory overhead, with OpenCL-accelerated operations for enhanced performance on compatible hardware.
 (Requires `gpu` feature flag).

-- **Circuit Builder**: High-level interface for constructing quantum circuits with a fluent API and support for subroutines.
+- **Circuit Builder**: High-level interface for constructing quantum circuits with a fluent API and the `circuit!` macro with support for subroutines.

 - **Measurement**: Collapse wavefunction in the measurement basis with single or repeated measurements in the `Computational`, `X`, `Y`, and custom bases.